trumans/treehouse-react-app-course-manager/README.md

 3. Recreate the database with the command ```npm run seed```.
 4. Restart the application server with the command ```npm start```

-# Installing the web app front end
+## Installing the web app front end
 1. In a terminal window navigate to the project folder, then to the client folder.
 2. Install npm modules with the command ```npm install```.

+# Starting the application

-# Starting the API server
+## Starting the API server
 1. In a terminal windown and navigate to the project folder, then to the ```api``` folder.
 2. Enter the command ```npm start```.
 If the application starts successfully the following messages appear in the console